 A collaboration with Genjō Yorke, illustrated by Skye Ali.

-When a young boy with autism comes up one blueberry short for breakfast, he and his pet hedgehog head out into crowded world to find it.
-A book about independence, kindness, and letting people surprise you.
+When Eli comes up one blueberry short for breakfast, he and his pet hedgehog head out into crowded world to find it.
+But can a young boy with autism handle all that unpredictability?
+A book about bravery, kindness, and letting people surprise you.

 Everything is Connected

 Illustrated by Ignasi Font